ifl2/lenskit-dashboard/README.md

 * Clicking on a table row when viewing subjobs will act the same as the 'Return to Jobs' button.
 * Clicking on a table column header will sort it in descending/ascending order.
 * Using the browser refresh button will act the same as the 'Refresh Button'.
-* Using the browser back/forward buttons will return you the the previous/next page state as expected.
+* Using the browser back/forward buttons will return you the the previous/next page state and will update the table.
 * If you need to know the ID of an experiment, read the id following 'cE=' in the address bar.
 * If you need to know the ID of a job, click on the job to view its subjobs and read the id following 'cJ=' in the address bar.